Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Experiments

 \paragraph{Semantic value match.} We measure semantic similarity between value texts using sentence embeddings and cosine similarity.
 For each predicted record, we restrict candidates to reference records with the same attribute and compute cosine similarity between the predicted value and each reference value.
 We count a match when the maximum cosine similarity exceeds a threshold.
 We report results for thresholds 0.8, 0.7, and 0.6.

-\paragraph{Taxonomy match.} We also report a taxonomy-level match that maps each value into a coarse sensory taxonomy such as visual, tactile, olfactory, gustatory, and auditory.
-A prediction is counted as matched when its taxonomy class matches the taxonomy class of the corresponding reference.
+\paragraph{Facet-class match.} We also report a coarse five-facet match that maps each extracted attribute–value record to one of the five sensory facets: visual, tactile, auditory, olfactory, and gustatory.
+A prediction is counted as matched when its mapped facet class matches that of the corresponding reference.

-Facet selection is substantially higher than exact match, which indicates that the teacher usually identifies the correct sensory facet while differing in the surface form of the value.
+Attribute match is substantially higher than exact match, which indicates that the teacher usually identifies the correct fine-grained sensory attribute while differing in the surface form of the value.
 Semantic value match increases as the threshold is relaxed, which is consistent with disagreements driven by paraphrasing and synonym choice rather than incorrect sensory grounding.
-Taxonomy match further suggests that extracted values are typically grounded in the correct sensory class.
+Facet-class match further suggests that extracted values are typically grounded in the correct coarse sensory class.
 These results support using the teacher for offline annotation and motivate distillation into a compact student encoder that avoids LLM inference during recommendation.